 PicsArt 11 24 04.35.224795

-John Adams, Washington’s current Vice President was the obvious pick for the Federalists Party but the Democratic-Republicans have a little issue when comes to picking a candidate.
+John Adams, Washington’s current Vice President was the obvious pick for the Federalists Party while the Democratic-Republicans want someone else in that position, however the party has a little issue when it comes to picking a candidate.

-You see Thomas Jefferson was looking to challenge Adams for the VP spot but there’s something in the Constitution that prevents this from happening as Jefferson and Washington were both from Virginia and electors were not permitted to vote for candidates that come from the same home state.
-So, therefore, the Democratic-Republicans nominated former New York Governor, George Clinton for the Vice Presidency but some Anti-Federalists are not going to get behind Clinton and instead their looking to vote for someone else like Thomas Jefferson or New York Senator Aaron Burr.
+You see, Thomas Jefferson was looking to challenge Adams for the VP spot but there’s something in the Constitution that prevents this from happening as Jefferson and Washington were both from Virginia and electors were not permitted to vote for candidates that come from the same home state.

 350px ElectoralCollege1792.svg